aery32/aery32-refguide/source/clsdrv/serial_port.rst

     serial_port& set_stopbits(enum Usart_stopbits stopbits);
     serial_port& set_databits(enum Usart_databits databits);

-By default the speed is set to 115200 bit/s and the default setting for parity is none.
+By default the speed is set to 115200 bit/s (error 0.16% with 66 MHz PBA freq.).
+The default setting for parity is none.
 Stop and data bits are 1 and 8, respectively.
 All these settings can be changed with the upper class member functions.

 To change speed call ``pc.set_speed(speed);``.
 The baud error rate is set to public ``error`` member and can be checked by calling ``pc.error``.